 But you don’t need years of market experience to know that investing carries risk even in the best of times.
 After years of stocks being pumped by the fed injecting liquidity into the market, recent tapering, inflation, and rate hikes have re-introduced levels of volatility that haven’t been seen since the COVID-19 pandemic sent indices reeling in early 2020.
 Everybody, not only inexperienced investors, is feeling the pain right now, but smooth seas don’t make good sailors.
 That said, we could all use some help navigating the market, and the Motley Fool Stock Advisor is an excellent guide.
 It’s also the perfect holiday gift for any aspiring investors.

 Motley Fool’s Stock Advisor is a beginner-friendly subscription that delivers expert stock picks and market research to your inbox every month.
 New subscribers also get access to the Motley’s Fool’s basket of “Start Stocks,” which is a great way to dip your toes into equities if you’re totally new to the whole investing thing (or to bolster your existing portfolio).
-The Stock Advisor is built upon the, which is a proven winner: Since the Stock Advisor launched two decades ago, its recommendations have out-performed the S&P 500 by more than 300%.
+The Stock Advisor is built upon the Motley Fool Investing Philosophy, which is a proven winner: Since the Stock Advisor launched two decades ago, its recommendations have out-performed the S&P 500 by more than 300%.

 Having a tool like Stock Advisor in your back pocket can also help you avoid bear market pitfalls.
 It’s easy for investors, particularly those who don’t have a lot of time in the market, to fall into bad habits and behaviors.
 Some common mistakes include fear-induced panic selling, impulsively “buying the dip” in the assumption that a certain asset will inevitably rebound (only to discover the hard way that what might seem cheap can always become cheaper), over-allocating into positions that don’t do well in high-volatility environments, and not diversifying your holdings to account for ever-shifting global economic conditions.